Forensic Services

 Skylar Helfrich, BSW

-Skylar is a Forensic interviewer at our Dickinson Clinic.
-She graduated from Minot State University with a Bachelor’s in Social Work in 2022.
-Before starting as a Forensic Interviewer, she did her undergraduate internship at the DCAC.
-She also has experience as an assistant teacher in childcare for 6 years.
+Skylar graduated from Minot State University with a Bachelor’s in Social Work in 2022.
+Before starting as a Forensic Interviewer, she completed her undergraduate internship at the DCAC.
 She received forensic interview training from the National Children’s Advocacy Center in 2022.
 Skylar went into social work because of her passion of helping people during difficult times and the DCAC allows her to do that.
 She loves working at the DCAC because of the help we provide to children and families who have experienced trauma.

 Jamie Swang